itsthemobb/wiretapp/README.md

 - Allows you to record and serve up canned responses! 🥫
 - No reliance on a server; making the UI tests deterministic and run super fast! 🏃‍♂️🚀
 - Allows for serving up mocks curated to the test case scenario currently running! 👩‍🍳
-- Enables running tests in parallel speeding up pipeline runs without any extra affort! 👯‍♀️
+- Enables running tests in parallel speeding up pipeline runs without any extra effort! 👯‍♀️

 # How do you setup Wiretapp?